cypress-io/circleci-orb/docs/examples.md

 ## release

-If you want to run a job after running Cypress tests, you can reuse the workspace from the `cypress/run` job.
-For example, to run a semantic release script you could do the following
+If you want to run an entire job after running Cypress tests, you can reuse the workspace from the `cypress/run` job.
+For example, to run a semantic release script you could follow this example.
+Note - for simpler steps you can use "post-steps" parameter, see "store-test-reports" example.

 ```yaml
 version: 2.1